We love our bees and sharing the experience

 All classes and workshops take place at the Just Food Community Farm, 2391 Pepin Court in Blackburn Hamlet.
 Most classes take place outdoors while portions of the course are indoors.

-Contact ron@capitalbees.ca for 2025 registration info or to book private lessons.
+Contact ron@capitalbees.ca to be added to our 2026 waiting list or to book private lessons.

 Gotta Bug For Beekeeping?

-Join Capital Bees for a full season of hands-on beekeeping focused on Integrated Pest Management (IPM) using natural holistic beekeeping practices.
+Join Capital Bees for Complete Season Hands-On beekeeping Program focused on Integrated Pest Management (IPM) using natural holistic beekeeping practices.

 We offer comprehensive hands-on learning to take you from the sidelines to become a competent and confident beekeeper.